Splay tree: Variants

 In order to reduce the number of restructuring operations, it is possible to replace the splaying with semi-splaying, in which an element is splayed only halfway towards the root.

 Another way to reduce restructuring is to do full splaying, but only in some of the access operations – only when the access path is longer than a threshold, or only in the first m access operations.

+The CBTree augments the splay tree with access counts at each node and uses them to restructure infrequently.
+A variant of the CBTree called the LazyCBTree does at most one rotation on each lookup.
+This is used along with an optimistic hand-over-hand validation scheme to make a concurrent self-adjusting tree.

+Using pointer-compression techniques, it is possible to construct a succinct splay tree.